OSSI-Lab/Blog/README.md

 # Łukasz Dąbrowski Programming Blog
-The official blog of mine to say something about what IT matters to me !
+The official blog of mine to say something about what IT matters to me ! | [Programming repos](https://github.com/C4B-Solutions-Lab?tab=repositories "All my programming repos.")

 #